About

 I am formally trained in DBT, MST, TF-CBT, and SFBT, and have pursued independent study in systems and liberation theories, early developmental frameworks, somatic work, and depth psychology.

-I look forward to meeting and supporting you on your journey toward understanding, connection, and meaningful change.
+I look forward to supporting you on your journey toward understanding, connection, and meaningful change.